milesmcc/OpenSourceLaw/PAPER.md

 * **Tort law** — the field of law that handles civil wrongs causing loss or harm.

 # Acknowledgements
-I would like to especially thank Darcy Meyer and Nicholas Miklaucic for their feedback on this article, as well as Nalu Concepcion and Dr. Nicholas Zufelt.
+I would like to especially thank Darcy Meyer, Nicholas Miklaucic, Anlan Du, and Celia Egler for their feedback on this article, as well as Nalu Concepcion, Malcolm Essaid, and Dr. Nicholas Zufelt.

 ---